nefarius/DsHidMini/README.md

 - [Step 2: Install WDK for Windows 10, version 2004](<https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk#download-icon-step-2-install-wdk-for-windows-10-version-2004>)
 - [Step 3: Follow the Vcpkg Quick Start](https://github.com/Microsoft/vcpkg#quick-start) and install the following packages:
   - `.\vcpkg.exe install inih:x86-windows-static inih:x64-windows-static`
+- [Step 4: Clone the Driver Module Framework (DMF)](https://github.com/microsoft/DMF) into the same parent directory, then build both Release and Debug configurations for all architectures (x64 and Win32) of the `DmfU` project.

 You can build individual projects of the solution within Visual Studio.